awesome121/happy-farmer/README.md

 # Happy Farmer
-Happy Farmer is a SENG201 Project at university of Canterbury.
+Happy Farmer is a SENG201 Project at University of Canterbury.

 It's a farm simulator which allows you to play a simple farm game!
 Please see "Game Introduction" below for more information.<br/>